karol1604/KParser/README.md

 Please ignore the error handling code.
 It's quite annoying to make good errors in zig and i'm still thinking about the good implementation here.

+I'm also not sure about the `Checker` implementation.
+I've never written one before and the sheer amount of design decisions to make overwhelm me.
+I'm probably gonna iterate and refactor it a LOT of times.

 ## Bugs
 - [FIXED] if the parser errors out, we directly return an error and we don't properly free the memory leading to memory leaks.
 Maybe we should use an arena allocator for this?
 - [FIXED] we somehow parse expressions like `1)`